This post may contain affiliate links. Please read our disclosure policy.

 • In a medium bowl, beat eggs until well combined.

-• Add milk, butter, flour, sugar and salt to eggs and mix until smooth.
+• Add milk, butter, flour, sugar, and salt to eggs and mix until smooth.

-• Heat more butter in a 10-inch nonstick skillet over medium heat, or spray skillet with nonstick cooking spray.
+• Heat more butter in a 10-inch nonstick skillet over medium heat, or spray the skillet with nonstick cooking spray.

-• Pour about ¼ cup batter into the pan and tilt the pan in circles until the batter is spread all over in a thin layer.
-Cook for 1–2 minutes.
+• Pour about ยผ cup batter into the pan and tilt the pan in circles until the batter is spread all over in a thin layer.
+Cook for 1-2 minutes.
 When the edges are bubbled and browned, it is ready to flip.

 • Cook the other side until golden, about 1 minute, then transfer to a plate.
-Repeat to make the remaining pancakes, stacking them with a piece of parchment paper between each one to keep from sticking.
+Repeat to make the remaining pancakes, stacking them with a piece of parchment paper between each one to keep them from sticking.

 • Serve immediately with your toppings of choice.